andrewjunyoung/symboard/README.md

 ## Why?

 It's needlessly hard to type!
 Symbols like θ, π, and √ are incredibly common in handwriting.
 And yet, almost impossible to type on a computer.
 This isn't just a problem in math, but also in linguistics, and for bilingual people.
+You shouldn't have to learn a new keyboard layout for every new language, or look up where to find θ on your keyboard.
+Or worse yet, google a symbol and copy-paste.

 **This keyboard makes it easy to type.
 Even symbols.**

 **If you study math, you can type math symbols.
 If you're bilingual, you can type in your other language.
 If you study linguistics, you can type linguistics notation.**

-You shouldn't have to learn a new keyboard layout for every new language, or look up where to find θ on your keyboard.
-Or worse yet, google a symbol and copy-paste.

-There are basically 2 ways to achieve this:
+There are 2 ways to achieve this:
 1. Type characters by using graphically similar characters
 2. Make users memorize 1 romanization system for all scripts, and have them learn a few exceptions for each script

-We use a universal romanization scheme based on phonetics, which uses A-Z and ', and maps every language's letters to that romanization scheme.
+We use a universal romanization scheme based on phonetics, which maps to the letters in every other alphabet.
 Diacritics can be found near or above graphically similar characters, so that ȧ = a + .
 Therefore, if i want to type russian but i don't know how to write it, that i can close my eyes and type russian.
 I'd type "andrej" and get "андрей".
-To save time typing, if a letter in the basic 26 letters is unused, then we fill that slot with a similar-sounding letter.

 ### Design tenets